ClapeyronThermo/Clapeyron.jl/docs/src/faq.md

   # good
   function Clapeyron.a_res(model::MyvdW,V,T,z)
-      result = zero(Base.promote_eltype(model,V,T,z))  # the result value already considers the types of the model, V,T and the input amounts n = sum(z)
+      result = zero(Base.promote_eltype(model,V,T,z))  # the result value already considers the types of the model, V, T and the input amounts n = sum(z)
       a = model.a
       b = model.b